NahalG/Telling-Stories-with-Data/Finalprojectpart2.md

 After developing a wireframe using shorthand, I reached out to three potential users of this data and requested them to critique the narrative and data visualization.
 The interview questions were:

+1. Have you used ChatGPT?
-1. What do you think about the narrative?
+2. What do you think about the narrative?
-2. Do the sections and call to action link?
+3. Do the sections and call to action link?
-3. Are the graphs easy or difficult for you to interpret?
+4. Are the graphs easy or difficult for you to interpret?
-4. What do you think about the aesthetics?
+5. What do you think about the aesthetics?
-5. Who is the target audience for this?
+6. Who is the target audience for this?
-6. What element(s) do you like/dislike?
+7. What element(s) do you like/dislike?
-7. Is there anything that surprises or confuses you?
+8. Is there anything that surprises or confuses you?
-8. What would you change or do differently?
+9. What would you change or do differently?
-9. Do you have any other suggestions?
+10. Do you have any other suggestions?

 ### The Raw Interview Data is as follows: